einar-hjortdal/slugify/README.md

 Generate slug from string.
 Features multi-language and custom replacement map support.

 Pull requests are welcome to add support for more languages.
+To add subsitutions or a whole new language, modify the `substitutions.v` file.

 ## Usage